Crouzon syndrome is a genetic problem. The bones in the skull and face join in the wrong way.

 Infants have sutures between the bones in the face and skull.
 They allow the skull to expand as the child grows.
 They fuse together during adulthood when growth stops.

 In Crouzon syndrome, the bones in the skull and face fuse too early.
 The skull is then forced to grow in the direction of the remaining open sutures.
-This causes an abnormally shaped head, face, and teeth.
+This causes abnormally shaped teeth and an abnormally shaped head and face.

 |Normal Open Sutures in Infant Skull (Pink)|

 |Copyright © Nucleus Medical Media, Inc.|

 Crouzon syndrome is caused by a faulty gene.
 It is not clear what causes this gene to change.

 Things that may raise the risk of this problem are: